 Further south, work was done by Norman Emerson in the Blackstone Harbour area near Parry Sound during the early 1970s.
 Numerous pre-contact sites ranging from quartz quarry locations to small occupation sites are located close to major lakes and rivers, while quartz acquisition sites are often located at a greater distance from water, where a suitable seam of toolstone quality quartz was accessible at the surface (Archaeologix 2004; AFBY Archaeological & Heritage Consultants 2001).
-In addition, a single puckasaw pit has also been reported (Ontario 1974: 11).
+A single puckasaw pit was reported also (Ontario 1974: 11).